pagano-antonio/SpringSentinel/README.md

 Distributed under the Apache License 2.0.

 ## Audit Rules & Analyzed Cases

-⚡ Performance & Database

-JPA Eager Fetching Detection: Scans for FetchType.EAGER in JPA entities to prevent unnecessary memory overhead and performance degradation.

-N+1 Query Potential: Identifies collection getters called inside loops (for, forEach), a common cause of database performance issues.

-Blocking Calls in Transactions: Detects blocking I/O or network calls (e.g., RestTemplate, Thread.sleep) within @Transactional methods to prevent connection pool exhaustion.

-Cache TTL Configuration: Verifies that methods annotated with @Cacheable have a corresponding Time-To-Live (TTL) defined in the application properties to avoid stale data.

-🔐 Security:

-Hardcoded Secrets Scanner: Checks class fields and properties for variable names matching sensitive patterns (e.g., password, apikey, token) that do not use environment variable placeholders.

-Insecure CORS Policy: Flags the use of the "*" wildcard in @CrossOrigin annotations, which is a significant security risk for production APIs.

-Exposed Repositories: Warns if spring-boot-starter-data-rest is included, as it automatically exposes repositories without explicit security configurations.

-🏗️ Architecture & Thread Safety

-Singleton Thread Safety (Lombok-aware): Detects mutable state in Singleton beans.

-Field Injection Anti-pattern: Flags the use of @Autowired on private fields, encouraging Constructor Injection for better testability and immutability.

-Fat Components Detection: Monitors the number of dependencies in a single class.
-If it exceeds the configured limit, it suggests refactoring into smaller, focused services.

-Manual Bean Instantiation: Detects the use of the new keyword for classes that should be managed by the Spring Context (Services, Repositories, Components).

-Lazy Injection Smell: Identifies @Lazy combined with @Autowired, often used as a workaround for circular dependencies.

-🌐 REST API Governance (New in v1.2.0)

-URL Kebab-case Enforcement: Ensures endpoint URLs follow the kebab-case convention (e.g., /user-profiles) instead of camelCase or snake_case.

-API Versioning Check: Alerts if an endpoint is missing a versioning prefix (e.g., /v1/), which is essential for long-term API maintenance.

-Resource Pluralization: Suggests using plural names for REST resources (e.g., /users instead of /user) to follow standard REST design.

-Missing ResponseEntity: Encourages returning ResponseEntity<T> in Controllers to properly handle and communicate HTTP status codes.

-🛠️ Build & Project Maintenance

-Spring Boot Version Audit: Warns if the project is still using Spring Boot 2.x and recommends upgrading to 3.x for Jakarta EE compatibility.

-Missing Production Plugins: Checks for the spring-boot-maven-plugin, which is required for packaging executable artifacts.

-Repository Best Practices: Ensures that data access interfaces are correctly annotated with @Repository for proper exception translation.

-## Audit Rules & Analyzed Cases
 This list details every check performed by the static analysis engine, the associated Rule IDs (used for XML profile configuration), and the underlying detection logic.

 ⚡ Performance & Database: These checks focus on optimizing database interactions and preventing resource exhaustion.